matthias-wolff/Casio-VZ-virtual-instrument/README.md

 5. Implement MIDI SysEx control capability
 6. Reproduce the factory voice and operation libraries

+As I always strongly disliked the unpleasant - though characteristic - aliasing and analog noise of the VZ-1, I am not going to not reproduce this.

 As a secondary goal I may want to reproduce the GUI of the original instrumenent which would be nice to have, but not necessarily of much practical use.

 ### Collaborators Welcome!